wacoo/iso-documentation-flask-react/README.md

 ### Prerequisites

-In order to run this project you need:
+Before you run the application:
-- Make sure ruby is installed
+  - Make sure MS SQL is installed
+  - The right user and database are added.
 <!--
 Example command: